- A Tort is an act or omission that causes harm, or injury, to someone else or their property.

 Intentional – this is when a person intentionally acts in such a way as to harm another person.
 For example, if you are at a restaurant and walk up and punch someone in the face then you’ve committed the intentional tort of battery.
 Other examples of intentional torts are trespass, assault, false imprisonment, and infliction of emotional distress.

 Strict Liability – This is when something is so dangerous that is doesn’t matter if the defendant is at fault or not, they may still be responsible for damages if someone else is harmed.
-This usually applies to some types of animal bite cases, to defects of a product, or to inherently dangerous activities.
+This usually applies to some types of animal bite cases, defective product injuries, or to inherently dangerous activities.

 Examples of Personal Injuries